-Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Declined
+Pope Ends Visit To A Disillusioned Ireland, Where Church Authority Has Plunged

 "He's a good man," added Lawlor, who wore a Vatican City flag draped over her shoulders.
 "It's not his fault."

-Pope Francis spent much of his two days in Ireland apologizing for the Church's behavior.
+The pope spent much of his two days in Ireland apologizing for the church's behavior.
 His most abject apology to date came at Sunday's Mass.
-Reading from a statement beneath leaden skies, he said, "We ask for forgiveness for the abuses in Ireland, abuses of power and conscience, sexual abuses on the part of qualified members of the church ...
+Reading from a statement beneath leaden skies, he said, "We ask for forgiveness for the abuses in Ireland, abuses of power and conscience, sexual abuses on the part of qualified members of the church. ...
 We ask forgiveness for some members of the hierarchy who did not take care of these painful situations and kept silent."

 Many survivors of clerical sexual abuse were unmoved.
 They said the pope needs to move beyond apologies and toward strict accountability, including the firing of bishops.

-The pontiff's message of contrition was marred by a new allegation: Over the weekend, a former Vatican official accused Pope Francis of ignoring sexual misconduct allegations for years against an American cardinal and called on him to resign.
+The pontiff's message of contrition was marred by a new allegation: Over the weekend, a former Vatican official accused Francis of ignoring sexual misconduct allegations for years against an American cardinal and called on him to resign.
 In an 11-page letter, Archbishop Carlo Maria Viganò — a former Vatican ambassador to Washington — said he had told the pope five years ago that Cardinal Theodore McCarrick of Washington, D.C., faced extensive allegations of sexual misconduct.

 Viganò said the pope did nothing.
-McCarrick resigned last month, but maintains his innocence.
-The pope dismissed Viganò's letter, which took the form of a political attack and, according to the National Catholic Register, contained factual errors.
+McCarrick resigned last month, but he maintains his innocence.
+The pope dismissed Viganò's letter, which took the form of a political attack and, according to the National Catholic Reporter, contained factual errors.

 "Read the statement carefully and make your own judgment," the pope told reporters.
 "I will not say a single word on this."

-As the pope preached in Phoenix Park on Sunday, more than 1,000 people protested across town, demanding the truth and justice for clerical sex abuse survivors and others mistreated by the Church.
+As Francis preached in Phoenix Park on Sunday, more than 1,000 people protested across town, demanding the truth and justice for clerical sex abuse survivors and others mistreated by the church.
 The rally concluded with a rendition of "We Shall Overcome."

 The gospel song associated with the American civil rights movement underscored how many in attendance saw the Catholic Church as an oppressor.
 Martin Grehan, a local government researcher, had seen news of the allegations against Pope Francis that morning.
-Based on the Church's track record of inaction, Grehan said he wasn't surprised.
+Based on the church's track record of inaction, Grehan said he wasn't surprised.

 "We've had cardinals and bishops, they knew about abuse for years, they were covering it up," said Grehan.
 "This pope has better PR than the two previous popes, I think, in relation to abuse, but I don't believe a word he comes out with."